Faith Today Blog May 23, 2017

 It is my hope there will be a change, in our society and in the medical profession.
 It is time for a new response to those facing an unplanned pregnancy, one where we look beyond the scientific process and we enter into a new conversation, one where all life is valued and protected.

-Dr. Laura Lewis is a family physician and executive director of CAPSS ( Canadian Association of Pregnancy Support Services).
-CAPSS is dedicated to establishing, equipping and encouraging local pregnancy care
+Dr. Laura Lewis is a family physician and executive director of CAPSS (Canadian Association of Pregnancy Support Services).
+CAPSS is dedicated to establishing, equipping and encouraging local pregnancy care centres.

 During the course of her work as a frontline medical doctor, she saw the need for education, support and practical options for women and men facing unplanned pregnancies.
 In May of 2016, Dr. Lewis accepted the position of executive director of CAPSS.